sayerhs/cpl/docs/source/user/tasks.rst

 .. taskopt:: task_set.case_dir

-   The path to a valid Caelus case directory where the sub-tasks are to be executed.
+   The path to a valid case directory where the sub-tasks are to be executed.
 This parameter is mandatory.

 .. taskopt:: task_set.name